noclue/vim_rs/examples/README.md

 Where `<example_name>` is the name of the example you want to run.

 The examples are:
+- `env_browser` - demonstrates how to obtain VM provisioning options on specific compute resource (host or cluster)
 - `eventster` - retrieves events from the vCenter server.
 - `mac_monitor` - monitors the MAC and IP addresses of a VM over time using PropertyCollector::WaitForUpdates` API.
 - `perf_metrics` - retrieves Virtual Machine performance metrics from the vCenter server.